viters/docs/cookbooks/template.md

 ## Explanation

-Recipes are how we show off a nifty configuration, integration, or use-case for Directus.
-What you're reading right now is the _recipes template_.
-It is written using the recipe template itself.
-Keep following along to see how to purpose, write, and submit new ideas to the cookbooks.
+Recipes let you show off your nifty configurations, integrations, or use-cases for Directus.

+What you're reading right now _is the recipe on how to write recipes_.
+That is to say, this guide is written using the same template we use to write all other recipes.
+By the end, you'll know how to develop, purpose, write, and submit your recipes to the cookbooks!

 There are three key parts to to a recipe:

 - **Explanation** — Explain what the recipe is for, in conceptual terms.
 In this section, you want to fully prep the user for what's to come in your recipe.
-The goal is that before they even begin the [How To Guide](#how-to-guide) below, users should have a general idea of what the recipe is, what the general steps are and whether it might be right for their project.
+The goal is that before your readers even begin the [How To Guide](#how-to-guide) below, they should have a general idea of what the recipe is, what the general steps are and whether it might be right for their project.
 - **How To Guide** — Lays out explicit steps of the recipe.
 While some light explanation regarding a specific step in the recipe is okay here, you want to try to keep this section task-oriented.
 - **Final Tips** — Final thoughts, tips, warnings, possibilities, _and beyond!_ This is your chance to tie up any